Meet Renée

 Renee Price at event supporting affordable housing in Orange County NC

-Renée was first elected to the Orange County Board of County Commissioners in 2012 and reelected in 2016 and 2020.
+Renée was first elected to the Orange County Board of County Commissioners (BOCC) in 2012 and reelected in 2016 and 2020.
 As commissioner, she served on various local and regional boards.
-During her tenure she has supported community members in closing a landfill, paving an access road, building affordable housing, improving school facilities, and preserving farms and agriculture.
-Renée continues to advocate for small businesses, artists, crafts-makers, and entrepreneurs, and for issues such as climate change mitigation and broadband expansion.
-She served as vice chair of the BOCC from 2018 to 2020 and served as chair from 2020 to 2022.
+During her tenure she supported community members in closing a landfill, paving an access road, building affordable housing, improving school facilities, and preserving farms and agriculture.
+Renée also advocated for small businesses, artists, crafts-makers, and entrepreneurs, and for issues such as climate change mitigation and broadband expansion.
+She served as vice chair of the BOCC from 2018 to 2020 and as chair from 2020 to 2022.

 Renee Price with her partner Michael Carmichael